emvivas/basic-currency-converter/README.md

 # basic-currency-converter
-Basic currency converter made in C simulating a graphical interface from the Windows PC Console.
+<b>Basic currency converter made in C simulating a graphical interface from the Windows PC Console.</b>